 Slammed all night with drink chits piling up quicker than you could make them.
-Server’s waited on you, guests waited on their drinks, broken glasses, mixes needing to be made, you ran for ice more times than you could count, the night was insane.
-A couple drunk drivers, many cocktails made and luckily no police tonight.
-You head home, $400 bucks in pocket, exhausted, but there is no way you will be going straight to bed.
-If this sounds like something you would enjoy, then bartending might just be for you.
+Servers waited on you; guests waited on their drinks, broken glasses, mixes needing to be made.
+You ran for ice more times than you could count.
+The night was insane.
+A couple of drunk drivers, many cocktails made and luckily no police tonight.
+You head home, $400 bucks in your pocket, exhausted, but there is no way you will be going straight to bed.
+If this sounds like something you would enjoy, bartending might be for you.

 Now let me define lucky.
 I landed Bridges, the busiest and biggest summer restaurant in Vancouver.
-Boasting a patio over the ocean that sits 350 people plus three different sections to the restaurant inside.
+It boasts a patio over the ocean that seats 350 people plus three different sections to the restaurant inside.
 It is huge!
-I went to open interviews for summer staff and they hired me as a hostess.
-Not where I wanted to start but with no experience it was a foot in the door at one of the best restaurants in town.
-I started at the bottom and you should be prepared to do the same.
-Sounds harsh but it’s the truth and most people do.
+I went to open interviews for summer staff, and they hired me as a hostess.
+Not where I wanted to start, but with no experience, it was a foot in the door at one of the best restaurants in town.
+I started at the bottom, and you should be prepared to do the same.
+It sounds harsh, but it’s the truth, and most people do.
 Not one bartender I know started off behind the bar.

 I worked two summers as a hostess on the busiest patio in Vancouver.
 It was awesome!
 I had the best tan of my life!
-I also busted my ass everyday, working opens, closes, offering to stay when everyone else wanted to duck out early.
+I also busted my ass every day, working opens, and closes, offering to stay when everyone else wanted to duck out early.
 I picked up every shift I could, working more doubles than I could imagine.

-I always worked hard in the position I was in and that is the greatest break in tip I can give you.
-Be prepared to start at the bottom, where they have room for you as long as it is front of house (ie: working with the guests).
+I always worked hard in my position, and that is the greatest break-in tip I can give you.
+Be prepared to start at the bottom, where they have room for you as long as it is front of the house (i.e., working with the guests).
 Then shine!
 Work harder than everyone else and show your stuff.
 Be the best you can be at the position you are in.
 Then after you pay your dues, ask for what you earned even if they don’t offer it to you.

-- Be prepared to be behind, because even the best end up in the weeds.
+- Be prepared to be behind because even the best end up in the weeds.
 Stay calm and keep pushing.
-It will pass and the cash will be worth it.
+It will pass, and the cash will be worth it.

 - Get your provincial liquor certification when you start in the biz, don’t wait until you need it.

-- If you work in a sports bar, pub, lounge or nightclub, where you have direct interaction with the guest, be prepared to be strong.
-People will try to push your limits to allow them to drink more and drink longer.
+- People will try to push your limits to allow them to drink more and drink longer.
+If you work in a sports bar, pub, lounge or nightclub, where you have direct interaction with the guest, be prepared to be strong.
 Say no!
 It’s not worth losing your job or being sued.
-Do not be afraid to cut people off, good management will always back you up.
+Do not be afraid to cut people off.
+Good management will always back you up.

 - Someone will eventually stiff you on a bill or not tip you.
-It happens, dust it off, don’t let it get you down and know it usually all evens out in the end.
+It happens; dust it off, don’t let it get you down and know it usually all evens out in the end.